gab-language/site/content/docs/protocols/seqable.md

-### seqable
+## seqable
 ```gab
 [ seq\init:, seq\next: ]
 ```

-  The `seqable` protocol defines how a value can produce a lazy sequence of other values.
+  The `seqable` protocol defines how a value should produce a lazy sequence of other values.

   To use the `seqable` protocol, begin by sending `seq\init`: